hammerheim-game/hammerheim-rules/5-warbands.md

 Stupid: Roll against the rider’s Leadership each turn; if the rider fails the test then usual stupidity applies, otherwise move as normal.
-Scaly: Cold ones give an additional +1 armour save bonus (making +2 total).
+Scaly: Cold ones give an additional +1 armor save bonus (making +2 total).
 Experience
 +1 For taking the Mount out of action.
 The Hero or